Pavel Nedvěd

-Winning the Ballon d'Or as European Footballer of the Year in 2003, Nedvěd was the second Czech player to receive the honour and the first since the breakup of Czechoslovakia.
-During his career Nedvěd received a number of other individual awards, including the second Golden Foot award in 2004, Czech Footballer of the Year (four times) and the Golden Ball (six times).
-He was also named by Pelé as one of the FIFA 100, and was placed in the UEFA Team of the Year in 2003, 2004, and 2005.
-He retired following the 2008–09 season, after a 19-year professional career.
-Nedvěd played 501 league matches at club level (scoring 110 goals), and was capped 91 times for the Czech Republic (scoring 18 times).
+Winning the Ballon d'Or in 2003, Nedvěd was the second Czech player to win the award and the first since the breakup of Czechoslovakia.
+During his career, Nedvěd received many other individual awards, including the second Golden Foot award in 2004, Czech Footballer of the Year (four times), and the Golden Ball (six times).
+He was also named by Pelé as one of the FIFA 100 and was named in the UEFA Team of the Year in 2003, 2004, and 2005.
+Nedvěd retired from professional football after the 2008–09 season.
+Nedvěd played 501 league matches at club level (scoring 110 goals) and was capped 91 times for the Czech Republic (scoring 18 goals).

 Club career

-Skoda Plzen and Dukla Prague loan spell
+Škoda Plzeň and Dukla Prague loan spell

 Born on 30 August 1972 in Cheb and raised in nearby Skalná, Nedvěd began his football career in his native Czechoslovakia.
 A football fan from an early age, he began playing for his hometown club Tatran Skalná in 1977 at the age of five.
 Nedvěd moved on to Rudá Hvězda Cheb in 1985, playing one season before spending five years with Škoda Plzeň.
 In 1990, Nedvěd was loaned to Dukla Prague, a club run by the Army, as part of his military service.
 During his first year at Dukla Prague, he played for VTJ Dukla Tábor, a lower division club also operated by the Army.
 On 28 October 1991, Nedvěd played his first match for Dukla Prague.
 He played one season for Dukla in 1991 before finishing his military service, thus ending his loan from Plzeň.
-He then transferred to Sparta Prague in 1992.
-Plzeň was to receive 30% of the transfer fee should Nedvěd transfer to a foreign club.
+He later transferred to Sparta Prague in 1992.
+Plzeň was about to receive 30% of the transfer fee if Nedvěd transferred to a foreign club.

 Sparta Prague

 Early in his career at Sparta, Nedvěd was sent off three times in just six matches.
 With Sparta, Nedvěd won one Czechoslovak First League title, two Gambrinus liga titles and a Czech Cup.
 In 1994, he received his first call up to the Czech Republic national team.
 His performance at UEFA Euro 1996, including a goal in the group stage against Italy, attracted attention; despite a verbal agreement with PSV, Nedvěd moved from Sparta Prague to Italian Serie A club Lazio.
 Sparta first sold Nedvěd to Slovak club 1.
-FC Košice (which had the same owner as Sparta) for a 1.5 million CZK transfer fee, and immediately, Košice sold Nedvěd to Lazio.
+FC Košice, which had the same owner as Sparta, for a 1.5 million CZK transfer fee.
+Immediately, Košice sold Nedvěd to Lazio.
 Thus Sparta paid only a small fraction of the transfer fee to Plzeň.
 After Plzeň's protest, the Czech football association ordered Sparta to pay Plzeň 35 million CZK in compensation.

 Nedvěd signed a four-year contract for a fee of ₤1.2 million.